Updated March 17, 2020

 The management of substitute teachers, including professional development to address various instructional models, how to take attendance, utilizing learning management platforms, and classroom management, are under discussion.

 HIDOE’s expectation is that staff will physically report to their central worksite unless a supervisor has noted a need to grant an exception.
-Supervisors should refer to the latest memorandum dated October 8, 2020.
-Instructions to request telework for salaried employees can be found at https://bit.ly/TeleworkHIDOE.
+Supervisors should refer to the memorandum dated Oct.
+8, 2020.
+Forms and information on the HIDOE’s Telework program can be found at bit.ly/TeleworkHIDOE.

 HIDOE shall provide reasonable accommodations to a qualified applicant or employee with a disability, who makes a request for an accommodation, and for whom it is determined that reasonable accommodations are available, unless doing so would impose an undue hardship or fundamentally alter the nature or operation of the work.
 Under the Americans with Disabilities Act (ADA), a disability is defined as the state of having a physical or mental impairment which substantially limits one or more major life activities, having a record of such an impairment, or being regarded as having such an impairment.
 (Read full ADA definition